 When we’re all working on a makeover at the same time, it gives me fire and motivation to get it done.
 I know that you guys feel the same way!
 We feed off of each other, right? 🙂

-As I mentioned, what started off as a 30-day room makeover quickly turned into over three months.
+As I mentioned, what started off as a 30-day lavender bathroom makeover quickly turned into over three months.
 And I wanted to bring special attention to this because, although I have been able to successfully get rooms done in 3o days (and with a lot of late nights), this room just couldn’t be done that quickly.